How to Move a Washer and Dryer: Expert Bluffton, SC Guide from Montford Movers

 Common Mistakes to Avoid

-• Laying appliances flat during transport
+• Laying appliances flat

-• Moving without enough helpers, risking injury or appliance damage
+• Moving without enough helpers

 When to Hire Professional Movers

-• Professional-grade equipment and dollies
+• Professional-grade equipment

-• Full insurance coverage for peace of mind
+• Full insurance coverage

-• Safe disconnection and reconnection services
+• Safe disconnection and reconnection

-• Protection for your floors, walls, and appliances
+• Protection for floors, walls, and your appliances

 Local Bluffton Insights

-Why Choose Montford Movers for Appliance Moving
+Why Choose Montford Movers

-Frequently Asked Questions About Moving a Washer and Dryer
+Frequently Asked Questions

 Do I need to secure the drum inside my washer before moving?